kimsoohwan/extrinsic_calibration-of_a_camera_and_a_3d_lidar_using_line_and_plane_correspondences/README.md

 -I found points of edges.
 Figure 7
 -I found points of left-lower, left-upper, right-lower, and right-upper edges of the calibration target, Figure 8 -I found line equations for each edge of the calibration target with the RANSAC algorithm.

+# Find Points on Edges of Calibration Target in Camera Image

+The calibration target has yellow tape around itself.
+We detect a yellow border with color segmentation.
+Then we do post-processing and remove things, not on calibration target edges.
+The found border is tick, and we just keep points on outer parts that are precisely on the calibration target border.
+Then, we divide all points into four groups: points on the left-lower edge, left-upper edge, right-lower edge, and right-upper edge.